 Make a batch of these irresistible ham balls ahead of time for your next party or gathering.
 Perfect little mouthfuls of tangy-sweetness that will be gobbled up with gusto.
+(Skip to recipe.)

 The sun is turning the snow into a field of sparkling winter crystals, the tree still glows in the living room window, and everyone is lounging in drowsy comfort in new Christmas pajamas, reading the new books Santa stuffed into stockings.
 It's that lovely time between the joyous festivities of Christmas and the anticipated celebration for New Year's Eve - time to take stock, count our blessings, and recharge for whatever adventures the upcoming year will bring.

 Today I've been busy making a double batch of a family favourite appetizer recipe; Sweet and Sour Ham Balls.
 As soon as they're cooled, I'll tuck the container of ham balls into the fridge downstairs and pull them out on New Year's Eve.
 They freeze equally well, so if I had been more organized, I could be reading my own new books today, and just have pulled out a container of these to defrost when we needed them.